Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge

 To make contact with the path integral, one can insert the completeness relation~\eqref{eq: coherent state repre of identity} into transition amplitude $\llangle \bar{\eta}_f,\bar{\zeta}_f | \eta_i, \zeta_i\rrangle$ at each discretized time.
-The rest procedure is identical with the standard derivation of path integral except that the double-bracket notation, or equivalently we insert the operator $\cJ$ in the transition amplitude.
-For example at finite temperature one can have
+The rest procedure is identical to the standard derivation of path integral except that the double-bracket notation, or equivalently we insert the operator $\cJ$ in the transition amplitude.
+For example, at finite temperature, one can have

-where the trace $\Tr$ runs over the double-bracket state while the trace $\tr$ runs over the state with single bracket.
+where the trace $\Tr$ runs over the double-bracket states while the trace $\tr$ runs over the states with single bracket.
 Note that the trace $\Tr$ corresponds to that of the biorthogonal basis.
 For more details of the derivation, see Ref.~\cite{Lee:2021iut}.
-One may express the identity operator~\eqref{eq: coherent state repre of identity} in terms of the ordinary coherent state $|\eta, \zeta\rangle $ and $\langle \eta, \zeta|$ without the $\cJ$ operator.
+One may express the identity operator~\eqref{eq: coherent state repre of identity} in terms of the ordinary coherent states $|\eta, \zeta\rangle $ and $\langle \eta, \zeta|$ without the $\cJ$ operator.
 However in this representation the measure becomes $e^{ -{1\over n} (\bar{\eta}_{-n} \eta_n - \bar{\zeta}_{-n} \zeta_n )}$.
 The asymmetry between $\eta$ and $\zeta$ in the measure makes it difficult to repeat the standard derivation.

 We have seen that the $\cJ$-norm follows from the path integral of the symplectic fermion.
-Therefore the Fock states have positive norm and positive energy, which implies the unitarity, at least, of the free theory.
+Therefore the Fock states have a positive norm and positive energy, which implies the unitarity, at least, of the free theory.

 \textit{Negative central charge and positive norm.}---Let us now discuss the Virasoro symmetry of the symplectic fermion.
-Using the anti-commutation relations~\eqref{eq: anticomm rel} of the oscillators, the two point function of the primary operator $\partial \bar{\psi}$ and $\partial \psi$ of conformal dimension $1$ in the double-bracket notation is evaluated to yield
+Using the anti-commutation relations~\eqref{eq: anticomm rel} of the oscillators, the two-point function of the primary operator $\partial \bar{\psi}$ and $\partial \psi$ of conformal dimension $1$ in the double-bracket notation is evaluated to yield

-Note that the correlation function with respect to the vacuum state with double bracket is identical to that of single bracket because the vacuum state $|0\rangle$ is invariant under the action of $\cJ$, {\it i.e.}, $\cJ |0\rangle =|0\rangle$.
+Note that the correlation function with respect to the vacuum state with double-bracket is identical to that of single-bracket because the vacuum state $|0\rangle$ is invariant under the action of $\cJ$, {\it i.e.}, $\cJ |0\rangle =|0\rangle$.